 Yes!
 Thanks to the HACC Foundation, there are approximately 200 scholarships available.
 Eligibility requirements vary for each, so please visit hacc.edu/Scholarships to learn more.

 Conveniently YOURS, you can apply anytime online.
 We offer classes in the spring, summer and fall terms.

 When you submit your application, please include program code 1516 which is specific to this Business Studies Program.
 Using this code ensures you apply to the correct program.

 How can I learn more?

 We are here to answer your questions about the program, transferring or HACC in general.
-Please contact the department chair Dr. Michelle Myers or an admissions counselor You may also request more information online.
+Please contact Jason Neilsen, interim department chair, or an admissions counselor You may also request more information online.